Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Effectiveness: Good

-If you have some baby shampoo on hand, you can use it to bathe your dog.
+If you have baby shampoo on hand, you can use it to bathe your dog.
 Baby shampoo is gentler than adult shampoo because it contains fewer ingredients and perfumes.
 However, it’s still intended for human skin, which is different from dog skin.

-Baby shampoo is safe to use for a one-time bath when you’re out of dog shampoo and need to get your dog cleaned up fast.
+Baby shampoo is safe to use for a one-time bath when you’re out of dog shampoo and need to get your pup cleaned up fast.
 Just don’t get into the habit of using it all the time because it’s made for humans and not canines!
 Overusing any human shampoo on a dog, including one made for babies, can easily dry out the animal’s skin.

 To use baby shampoo, simply dampen your dog’s fur, then apply the shampoo and lather it up.
 Then just rinse away the soap bubbles with clear warm water, and you’re good to go!
-This method may not work great if your dog is extremely dirty or muddy as baby shampoo is not very powerful.
+This method may not work great if your dog is extremely dirty or muddy, as baby shampoo is not very powerful.

 Pros